 - Notice Prior to Suspension.
 You will receive oral and written notice of the charges and an explanation of the evidence against you.
-In a conference, you will have an opportunity to respond to the charges and to explain your behavior. - Suspension.
-If the principal or designee determines that there are sufficient grounds for suspension, then you will be informed that you are being suspended from school and for what length of time.
-You will normally be suspended effective at the end of the school day. - Parent Contact.
-The principal or designee will make a good faith effort to immediately contact your parent/guardian by telephone and will also send a written notice to your parent or quardian.
-The notice will state the length of the suspension and the reasons for it. - Homework.
-If suspended, you will be released to your parent/quardian with specific assignments for the first day of suspension.
-For subsequent days of suspension, you or your parent/guardian may obtain the assignments from Parent Portal.
+In a conference, you will have an opportunity to respond to the charges and to explain your behavior. - 2.
+Suspension.
+If the principal or designee determines that there are sufficient grounds for suspension, then you will be informed that you are being suspended from school for a period not to exceed seven (7) school days, unless otherwise required by law, Board Policy, or accompanied with a recommendation for reassignment or expulsion.
+Except in emergencies, your suspension will begin at the end of the school day, unless your parent/guardian picks you up earlier. - 3.
+Parent Contact.
+The principal or designee will make a good faith effort to immediately contact your parent/guardian by telephone and will also send a written notice to your parent or guardian.
+The notice will state the length of the suspension and the reasons for it. - 4.
+Homework.
+If suspended, you will be released to your parent/guardian with specific assignments for the first day of suspension.
+For subsequent days of your suspension, you or your parent/guardian may obtain the assignments from Parent Portal.
 If you have no internet access at home, your parent/guardian will be allowed to access a computer at school to obtain the assignments from Parent Portal.
 You will receive credit for the assignments completed and turned in upon your return to school.

 - 5. Appeal.
 You or your parent may appeal a suspension decision through the Student Grievance procedure.
 See Section Five of this Code. - 6.
 Temporary Suspension.
 In an emergency the principal may temporarily suspend you prior to a conference when the safety or health of students, staff or other persons in the school may be threatened by your continued presence.
 When temporary suspension is necessary, the principal will inform your parent/guardian by the most rapid means.
-As soon as feasible under the circumstances, the principal will hold a conference with you and your parents.
-Following the conference, the principal may formally suspend you; however, in no case shall the principal's temporary and formal suspensions exceed ten (10) days for the same offense.
+As soon as feasible under the circumstances, but no longer than the third day of suspension, the principal will hold an informal conference with you and your parent.